IBM/dbb-zappbuild/samples/application-conf/README.md

 rexx_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### nonBuildable.properties
-Application properties used by zAppBuild/language/nonBuildable.groovy
+Application properties used by zAppBuild/language/Transfer.groovy

 Property | Description | Overridable
 --- | --- | ---
-nonbuildable_deployType | deployType | true
+transfer_deployType | deployType | true